SilkRose/Pony/stories/deternal/deternal.md

 For a moment, she just stood there, feeling the rhythmic beating of each heart.
 Time escaped her as she focused.
 The influence of her magic tuned all six hearts into beating synchronously.
 She took a deep breath and began to recite the incantations of the spell.

 "Lifespans limited by time, link my friends onto mine.
-A curse of weakness singed on my heart, for upon each death I will hurt."
+A curse of weakness upon my heart, for the end of theirs will tear mine apart."

 She felt a weakness in her legs as the spell washed over her.
 A heaviness weighed over her heart.
 She fell to the ground as the invisible tethers tying her friends' hearts to her own made themselves known.